anacko/simple-simon/README.md

 # Musical Notes Sources

-According to [Wikipedia](https://en.wikipedia.org/wiki/Simon_(game)#Gameplay), "Simon's tones, on the other hand, were designed to always be harmonic,[2] no matter the sequence, and consisted of an A major triad in second inversion, resembling a trumpet fanfare".
+According to [Wikipedia](https://en.wikipedia.org/wiki/Simon_(game)#Gameplay), "Simon's tones, on the other hand, were designed to always be harmonic, no matter the sequence, and consisted of an A major triad in second inversion, resembling a trumpet fanfare".

 I used the following tones in this project.

-Color|Tone|Fequency(Hz)
+Color|Tone|Frequency(Hz)
 ---|---|---
 Green|E4|329.628
 Red|A4|440